Pololac/snake-game/README.md

 - Add player name
 - Keep records of player score in a table sheet
 - update to a reponsive version (display + new key event)
+- game design: change on scoring related to difficulty

 # 👨‍💻 Authors